Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 There are many other variations on how task assignment can be applied, so it's important to grasp the concept in Hornbill that when assigning a task, it's possible, and quite typical, that the task will be assigned to an individual in the "context" of an assignment team or role.

-### Team User Association & Task Assignment Controls
+### Team User Association and Task Assignment Controls
 :::note
 A team that works with tasks must have the '''Allow Task Assignment''' option enabled.
 :::